-Students who defer their fees to a FEE-HELP Loan can borrow up to a total HELP loan amount of $106,319 over their lifetime.
-Students studying medicine, dentistry or veterinary sciences can borrow up to a maximum of $152,700.
+In 2021 Students who defer their fees to a FEE-HELP Loan can borrow up to a total HELP loan amount of $108,232 over their lifetime.
+Students studying medicine, dentistry or veterinary sciences can borrow up to a maximum of $155,488.

-Any existing FEE-HELP, VET-FEE HELP or VET Student loans will be carried over and count towards your HELP loan Limit
+Any existing FEE-HELP, VET-FEE HELP or VET Student loans incurred prior to 2021 count towards your HELP loan Limit

 SA-HELP loans are not included in the combined HELP limit.